anhassan/AWS-SQL-Server-to-S3-DataLake-ETL-Migration/README.md

 spark.catalog.dropTempView("nis_organisations")

 ```
-3. Mapping of dependencies to determine the order in which the ingestion should be triggered
+3. Mapping of dependencies to determine the order in which the ingestion should be triggered <br/>
  The driver script would be expecting a path to a csv file containing all the table names with their respective layers (dependency metadata).
 The driver would then order all the glue ingestion jobs in accordance to the dependencies

-4. Triggering of ingestion and collection of operational metadata
+4. Triggering of ingestion and collection of operational metadata <br/>
 This part of the driver script would trigger the glue ingestion jobs in order.
 All the jobs belonging to a particular layer would run asynchronously.
 In addition, all the run metadata for each one of the jobs would be captured.
 The following indicators would recorded for each run of a particular job:
-a.
-Job Name
+     - Job Name
-b.
-Job Arguments
+     - Job Arguments
-c.
-Job Status *(SUCCESS, FAILURE, SUSPENDED)*
+     - Job Status *(SUCCESS, FAILURE, SUSPENDED)*

-d.
-Job Start Time
+     - Job Start Time
-e.
-Job End Time
+     - Job End Time

 ***Note*** : The operational metastore is currently placed in S3 in parquet format with the name : “operational_metadata” and is queryable via Athena.
 However, the code base has the flexibility to replace S3 based metastore with a RDS metastore by providing the required credentials

-5. Generation of reconciliation report
+5. Generation of reconciliation report <br/>
  Finally, once all the ingestions are created, a report is generated in parquet format with the name : “recon_report” and is queryable via Athena.
 This report can be used for data quality assurance and data validation.
 It has the following indicators:
- a.
-On Premise Table Name
+   - On Premise Table Name
- b.
-On Premise Table Counts
+   - On Premise Table Counts
- c.
-DataLake Table Name
+   - DataLake Table Name
- d.
-DataLake Table Counts
+   - DataLake Table Counts

  Below is a template used for the driver script responsible for population of the entire datalake .The comments added at each step makes the template self explanatory